 - Professional and personal growth.

-Moderator – The Partnership Forum is an efficient, yet satisfying mentoring opportunity.
+Partnership Forum is an efficient, yet satisfying mentoring opportunity for leaders within ULI North Texas.
 Meeting as little as four times during the year, the moderator can manage the time commitment, personally connect with eight to ten young professionals, and gain the satisfaction of bringing the ULI experience to those new to the field.
 By requiring moderators to have ULI Product Council experience, orientation and training requirements have been minimized.
 Moderators intuitively understand the ULI culture and bring that experience to the Partnership Forum.